myrthereuver/myrthereuver.github.io/_pages/about.md

 Before my PhD, I completed the Research Master's programme "Linguistics and Communication Sciences" (*cum laude + with Honours*) at Radboud University in Nijmegen and the MSc programme "Cognitive Science and Artificial Intelligence" (*with distinction*) at Tilburg University in Tilburg.
 I also was a proud co-founder and editor-in-chief of Radboud's [student linguistics journal RU:ts](https://www.facebook.com/RUtsJournal/), and enjoy teaching: I was TA on Information Science during my MA and have taught 'Programming in Python' as well as a research seminar on Argument Mining during my PhD.
 You can download my full CV [here](/CV_now.pdf).

-I hope to continue doing interesting research in the future, where my interests are (but are not limited to):
+I hope to continue doing interesting research in the future, where my interests are (but are not limited to): \
-**-online information and debate**, \
+**-online information, argumentation, and debate**, \
 **-societally responsible AI**, \
 **-meta-scientific discussions on scientific norms and methodology within and outside NLP**, \
 **-and interdisciplinarity**!